evo-ov7/poly/README.md

 `s1` `s2` `s4` `s8` integers with the specified number of bytes, negative numbers are represented using [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement)

 `f1` `f2` `f4` `f8` floating point numbers with the specified number of bytes.
-These tyes do not have a defined binary representation or precision besides bigger types possibly having higher numeric precision.
+These types do not have a defined binary representation or precision besides bigger types possibly having higher numeric precision.

 ### Reference Types